szeder/all-git-forks/README.md

 mainline you might need a bit of tinkering.

 With git-fc they are installed by default, and in the right way.
-Plus there are fixes in the remote helper infraestructure so they always work better than in Git mainline.
+Plus there are fixes in the remote helper infrastructure so they always work better than in Git mainline.

 ### New 'git update' tool